Langtang Valley Trek

 • Get a taste of fresh authentic Yak cheese from the Yak Cheese Factory

-• Visit one of the oldest monastery in the region, Kyanjin Gompa
+• Visit one of the oldest monasteries in the region, Kyanjin Gompa

 • Climb the Tserko Ri at 5000m altitude